Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Substance Use and Addictions Program

 Health Canada's Substance Use and Addictions Program (SUAP) provides contribution funding for projects that respond to drug and substance use issues in Canada.
-We fund time-limited projects addressing current and emerging priorities relating to substance use through periodic calls for proposals, and occasionally through targeted calls on specific issues.

 Substance Use Disorder Guidelines